USB flash drive: External hard disk

 Particularly with the advent of USB, external hard disks have become widely available and inexpensive.
 External hard disk drives currently cost less per gigabyte than flash drives and are available in larger capacities.
 Some hard drives support alternative and faster interfaces than USB 2.0 (e.g., Thunderbolt, FireWire and eSATA).
 For consecutive sector writes and reads (for example, from an unfragmented file), most hard drives can provide a much higher sustained data rate than current NAND flash memory, though mechanical latencies seriously impact hard drive performance.

-Unlike solid-state memory, hard drives are susceptible to damage by shock (e.g., a short fall) and vibration, have limitations on use at high altitude, and although they are shielded by their casings, they are vulnerable when exposed to strong magnetic fields.
+Unlike solid-state memory, hard drives are susceptible to damage by shock (e.g., a short fall) and vibration, have limitations on use at high altitude, and although shielded by their casings, are vulnerable when exposed to strong magnetic fields.
 In terms of overall mass, hard drives are usually larger and heavier than flash drives; however, hard disks sometimes weigh less per unit of storage.
 Like flash drives, hard disks also suffer from file fragmentation, which can reduce access speed.

+External solid-state drive

+Compared to external solid-state drives, USB flash drives are usually built using lower-cost and lower-performance flash memory, resulting in lower overall performance.